djdumpling/djdumpling.github.io/_posts/2025-12-05-SEA-privacy.md

 ## tl;dr

-- **APNEAP baseline**: Achieves **43.2%** MRR suppression and **30.6%** exposure reduction with **5.2%** perplexity degradation on `GPT-Neo-1.3B` with 759 privacy neurons
+- **APNEAP**: Achieves **43.2%** MRR suppression and **30.6%** exposure reduction with **5.2%** perplexity degradation on `GPT-Neo-1.3B` with 759 privacy neurons
 - **Random noise steering**: Performs comparably, achieving **42.9%** MRR suppression and **43.6%** exposure reduction (superior to APNEAP) with **7.9%** perplexity degradation, suggesting that identifying privacy neurons is more critical than the specific steering direction
-- **SEA (Spectral Editing)**: Achieves the strongest privacy protection (**65.6%** MRR suppression, **67.4%** exposure reduction) but at substantial utility cost (**37.5%** perplexity increase) and shows limited effectiveness on finetuned models (**0.6%** exposure, **6.4%** MRR reduction on `Qwen3-8B-enron`)
+- **SEA**: Achieves the strongest privacy protection (**65.6%** MRR suppression, **67.4%** exposure reduction) but at substantial utility cost (**37.5%** perplexity increase) and shows limited effectiveness on finetuned models (**0.6%** exposure, **6.4%** MRR reduction on `Qwen3-8B-enron`)
 - **Key insight**: Simpler undirected interventions (random noise) can be as effective as complex steering-based approaches, with privacy neuron identification being the critical component

 ## introduction

 LLMs trained on web-scale datasets memorize verbatim snippets from their training data, including personally identifiable information (PII) such as email addresses and phone numbers.
-Adversarial prompts can extract this memorized data with alarming success rates.
+Adversarial prompts can [extract this memorized data with alarming success rates](https://arxiv.org/abs/2012.07805), and [larger models memorize more](https://arxiv.org/abs/2202.07646) (largely due to data duplication).
 Traditional mitigation strategies—data preprocessing, differential privacy, and machine unlearning—each have limitations: preprocessing misses patterns, differential privacy degrades quality, and unlearning requires expensive retraining.

-Recent work has shown that **privacy leakage is mechanistically localized**: specific neurons in transformer feedforward layers are disproportionately responsible for memorizing and recalling private information.
+Recent work has shown that [privacy leakage is mechanistically localized](https://arxiv.org/abs/2202.05262): specific neurons in transformer feedforward layers are disproportionately responsible for memorizing and recalling private information.
 This enables targeted editing: by identifying **"privacy neurons"** through gradient attribution and selectively intervening on their activations at inference time, we can reduce leakage while preserving general model capabilities.

 ### what's different